Please select your location and preferred language where available.

 KIOXIA in collaboration with the Linux Foundationhas founded a new open source project, the Software-Enabled Flash project.
 The mission of this project is to develop open source Software-Enabled Flash technology APIs, applications and libraries to support flash storage devices in hyperscale data centers.
 KIOXIA, the inventor of Software-Enabled Flash, created this project as a dedicated place for open collaboration between flash vendors, controller developers, drive manufacturers, and storage developers.
 Learn more at the Software-Enabled Flash project.

-New Literature and Videos
+New Documents and Videos

 Software-Enabled Flash™ Technology